cloudblog004/fantasticfoodies/content/en/posts/693-how-to-prepare-quick-vickys-chargrilled-chicken-potato-and-amp-chorizo-salad-with-paprika-dressing.md

 1. Take 3 tbsp olive oil

-Greek Roasted Potatoes Grilled Chicken Stuffed With Ramps &amp; Feta Pesto Grilled Grouper With Crispy Roast Potatoes Chicken. baked chicken parmigiana. butter chicken in slow cooker. how to crumb chicken schnitzel. sweet potatoes cake recipe.
+Greek Roasted Potatoes Grilled Chicken Stuffed With Ramps & Feta Pesto Grilled Grouper With Crispy Roast Potatoes Chicken. baked chicken parmigiana. butter chicken in slow cooker. how to crumb chicken schnitzel. sweet potatoes cake recipe.
 Divide Daly Potato Salad onto plate, place beans and carrots neatly next to salad.
 Arrange chicken randomly in between the potatoes.
 Season chicken with more salt and pepper on both sides.

 <!--inarticleads2-->

-##### Steps to make Vickys Chargrilled Chicken, Potato &amp; Chorizo Salad with Paprika Dressing:
+##### Steps to make Vickys Chargrilled Chicken, Potato & Chorizo Salad with Paprika Dressing:

 1. To make the dressing, combine all ingredients in a small bowl, whisking the oil in last and slowly.
 Adjust to suit your taste and leave in the fridge to chill
 1. Place the salad leaves on plates with half of the sliced chicken.
 Add the sundried tomatoes, slice them if you like or leave them whole